What do B2B clients want in 2023?

 Client interactions may seem like a no-brainer.
 If we’re interacting less in person than we used to, then something is in its place.
 According to McKinsey, B2B decision-makers prefer videoconferencing for communication.

-Companies need to embrace this new preference and integrate it into their communications with prospective clients.
+Companies must embrace this new preference and integrate it into their communications with prospective clients.

-Second, online presence is the foundation of digital communication?
+Second, is online presence the foundation of digital communication?
 Why?
-Though it may not be the one-on-one interaction that traditional sales was founded in, it’s where first impressions are made.
+Though it may not be the one-on-one interaction in which traditional sales were founded, it’s where first impressions are made.
 That’s why it’s essential for any B2B company to have a strong digital presence.

-Make your presence known: Use social media for B2B sales and B2B marketing
+3. Make your presence known: Use social media for B2B sales and B2B marketing.

 The necessity of a clear, cohesive digital strategy — like the ones we implement for our clients — expands beyond company websites.
 Social media acts as a footprint, and in the case of such unprecedented (sorry, we just had to use that word) times, it shows potential clients that you’re still active and thriving during a pandemic.